 Tindastoll, which is now known as Markerville, was settled in 1888 by about 50 Icelanders.
 In 1899, the Tindastoll Butter & Cheese Association opened its doors, and provided a necessary means of support for local farmers.
-In 1901, the small factory burnt down, and with the guidance of the Dairy Commisioner, Dr. C.P.
+In 1901, the small factory became inadequate and with the guidance of the Dairy Commisioner, Dr. C.P.
 Marker, a new and larger creamery was built.
 In honour of his involvement, the town changed its name to Markerville.
 It opened its doors in 1902, under the direction of Daniel Morkeberg.
 Daniel ran the creamery until his son, Carl Morkeberg, took the reins until its closure in 1972.
-The creamery brough prosperity to the small town of 100 residents, and as the creamery was at its peak, the business sector of Markerville grew.
+The creamery brought prosperity to the small town of 100 residents, and as the creamery was at its peak, the business sector of Markerville grew.
 When the Creamery closed down, so did many of the businesses.

 In 1974, a small group of Markerville men gathered together to form the Stephan G. Stephansson Icelandic Society.
 Their intention was to take back what time had taken.
 In 1976, this newly formed society began the restoration of one of the landmarks in the Markerville area, Stephan G. Stephansson's homestead.
 The restoration took several years and upon completion was established as a Provincial museum with visitors from all over the world.